-NOTE: The EVHM degree program will be phased out beginning in Fall 2013.
-As of February 19, 2013 the major will no longer be accepting new students.
-Prospective majors should contact Thomas Reynolds about similar major options or about the EVHM minor, which will continue to be available.
+NOTE: The EVHM degree program was phased out beginning Fall 2013 and the major is no longer accepting new students.
+Prospective majors should contact Megan Conley about similar major options or about the EVHM minor, which will continue to be available.

-Recently, the EVHM degree added three distinct tracks.
+The EVHM degree has three distinct tracks.
 Click on each for more information.

 The Course Work

 The Environment and the Humanities degree takes a three-part approach to the study of the natural world: the "foundation" intellectual disciplines, creative arts, and EVHM courses in which these are combined in a truly interdisciplinary manner.

 EVHM focuses on the following major fields of study:

 Philosophy (9 hours)